tao558/Slicer/Docs/user_guide/user_interface.md

 - **Rotate to volume plane** changes the orientation of the slice to match the closest acquisition orientation of the displayed volume.
 - **Orientation Marker** controls display of human, cube, etc in lower right corner.
 - **Ruler** controls display of ruler in slice view.
+- **Thick slab reconstruction** controls the visibility, interactivity, thickness, and mode for the thick slab reconstruction functionality.
+Thick slabs are represented by two parallel lines in the slice views.
+If the thickness is adjusted, the lines will move accordingly, and the corresponding voxel intensities will be modified in the slice view.
+If the interactive option is enabled, you can click and drag the lines to modify the thickness directly.
+By default, voxel intensities will be set according to the maximum but this can be changed as well.
 - **View link** button synchronizes properties of views in the same view group, such as foreground/background/label volume selection, foreground/label volume opacity, zoom factor.
   - For parallel views (i.e., that are set to the same orientation,OD such as `axial`), the view center position is synchronized as well.
   - Long-click on the button exposes **hot-linked** option, which controls when properties are synchronized (immediately or when the mouse button is released).